joedanz/cf-project-tracker/install/README.txt

-Project Tracker v2.1.1
+Project Tracker v2.3
 by Joe Danziger (joe@ajaxcf.com)

 Initial Release: June 5, 2007
-Current Release: April 4, 2008
+Current Release: May 30, 2008

 This application was inspired by Basecamp (http://www.basecamphq.com) put out by the 37signals crew.
 Not too much documentation but